sharpomatic/sharpomatic/src/SharpOMatic.Editor/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.
-- Review the shared [Repository Guidelines](../AGENTS.md) for coding and contribution standards across Cortex projects.